zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 In this lab, we will configure _**two extract**_ processes at the source database and _**two replicat**_ processes at the target database:
 * An extract for **changed data capture**.
 This process will start be capturing changes and this will create some files called trail files, those will be used after initial load finished.
 We will call it **the primary extract** during this workshop.
 * An Initial-Load extract.
 While changes are being captured by the first extract process, the migration step needs a special type of extract process.
-Basically it captures data from specified list of tables and later will be loaded into target database tables using a Sequence Change Number (SCN).
+Basically it captures data from specified list of tables and later will be loaded into target database tables using a System Change Number (SCN).

 We will also configure _**two replicat**_ processes at the target database:
 -	An extract for **changed data capture**.
 This process will start be capturing changes and this will create some files called trail files.
 We will call it **the primary replicat** during this workshop.